esewhyte/esewhyte/README.md

 ## What I'm interested in:
 - **Data Analytics**: Analyzing trends and patterns to make informed decisions.
-- **Open Source**: Collaborating on projects that bring value to communities and businesses.
+- **Open Source/Science**: Collaborating on projects that bring value to communities and businesses.
 - **Data Visualization**: Turning raw data into interactive dashboards and stories.
 - **Climate & Health Data**: Interested in using data to solve pressing global challenges.